sourcegraph/sourcegraph-public-snapshot/doc/dev/documentation/index.md

 When you're building a new feature, you may need to link to the documentation from the product.
 In-product documentation links should refer to the documentation hosted on the product itself (at `/help`) so that the product and documentation versions are consistent.
 (The docs on docs.sourcegraph.com may be for a newer version than what the user is running.)

+## Prefer primary documents

+We want our written documents to be as up-to-date, accurate, and useful as possible.
+For this reason, we always prefer creating and using **primary documents** over secondary documents, such as in the case of documentation, plans, or design docs.

+A **primary document** is a document that is actually used to specify, communicate, or document something to the entire intended audience and is discoverable by that audience.
+A secondary document is a document that (effectively) only its creator uses or knows about.

+Examples:

+- A project's [tracking issues](../product/index.md#planning) are primary documents for "what will ship" because they specify precisely that and everyone would be able to discover them.
+  - Secondary documents for a project would be: a Google Doc with a list of TODOs, a checked-in Markdown project plan at `cmd/foo/PLAN.md`.
+- A project's [long-term plan](../product/index.md#planning) is a primary document that's either a published blog post (for particularly user-facing projects) or a set of tracking issues on future milestones.
+  - We don't have the product management capabilities right now for all projects to have a separate long-term plan separate from these existing documents that we already create.

+Add links to your primary document liberally, from anywhere your audience might be looking!

+To choose the right place for your primary document to live, ask yourself:

+- Where would people expect to find this information?
+- How can I maximize the probability that a developer who updates the underlying behavior described by the doc would realize they also need to update the doc?
+(To avoid the doc diverging from the actual behavior.)

+It's OK to create secondary documents for your own temporary use.
+If anybody else would need to use or discover them, transfer the information to the appropriate primary document (and delete the secondary document or clearly mark it as moved).

+> This is similar to saying "prefer a single source of truth".
+The problem with that, however, is that the designated source of truth might be a secondary document such as a technical spec that the intended audience is unaware of.
+Our use of the term "primary document" is intended to avoid that problem.

 ## Product documentation vs Technical articles

 ### Product documentation